 In some of the house images, there are garden hoses.
 In most of the pictures, they were rolled up, and in others, scattered.
 In some photographs, the garden hoses were dried, unused, or stretched along with the house’s lawn, showcasing dead grass floor.

 These precise details of the houses indicate that Wessel is actually describing the presence of a human without ever showing them.
 His photos can be seen as portraits of the particular house’s inhabitants.
 Wessel’s images might not be about those houses but rather the people that live in them.

 Henry Wessel gave a little briefing about his art project and said that we could never even know the people or the inhabitants who live in this house.
 That is why any assumption about them might be opposite or untrue.

-However, by noticing the fresh paint, the house lawn, the dried grass floor, or a string of Christmas light on Christmas eve, we can interpret the people that live in the house and also, their habits.
+However, by noticing the fresh paint, the house lawn, the dried grass floor, or a string of Christmas lights on Christmas eve, we can interpret the people who live in the house and their habits.
 Wessel further said that the content of his images is authentic and descriptive enough.